-University of the People review
+University of the People review and FAQ

-"University of the People" uopeople.edu, also known as "University of the Scammers"
+University of the People uopeople.edu FAQ, also known as "University of the Scammers"

 The Israeli ✡ diploma mill that claims to be an "American university"

-This website is a list of FAQ on the University of the People (www.uopeople.edu) is an online for-profit Israeli diploma mill that bills itself as a non-profit "American university" in California.
+This website is a list of FAQ on the University of the People (www.uopeople.edu), an online for-profit Israeli diploma mill that bills itself as a non-profit American university in California.
 Just like any diploma mill, if you go to their alleged current address "595 E. Colorado Boulevard.
 Suite 623 Pasadena, CA 91101, USA" you won't see any "universities"; you will find a PO box in a shared office instead, which they rent from https://www.loopnet.com/Listing/595-E-Colorado-Blvd-Pasadena-CA/4109015/ and which you can rent yourself — yes, you can get UoPeople's address too.
 The same goes for the two different previous PO boxes used by UoPeople.
 In other words, you can't visit this "university", simply because it doesn't exist — unless you consider a $80 PO box, managed by a person with a computer in Israel as a university — see also the map in the Contact section.
 And if you try to phone them, things don't get better: it is just a dummy voicemail service running on a virtual phone number, and they have no real US landlines (or mobile phone lines) whatsoever.

 However, University of the People claims not to be a diploma mill because "we do not give credit for relevant life experience".
-This explanation is trivial, because more than 95% of UoPeople.edu customers are students who do not have any "relevant life experience", so there is no need to take "experience" into consideration: it would even be counterproductive, because it would highlight their inexperience.
+This explanation is trivial, because more than 95% of UoPeople.edu customers are students who do not have any "relevant life experience", so there is no need to take experience into consideration: it would even be counterproductive, because it would highlight their inexperience.
 Besides, "life experiences" are optional: a diploma mill may well only sell degrees for a fee — usually a few thousand dollars — which is exactly what University of the People does.
 Considering that UoPeople.edu claims to have more than 100,000 paying students, it is plausible that University of the People is the biggest diploma mill in the world — though UoPeople's numbers should always be taken with a pinch of salt because they can't be verified by anyone and therefore they may well be invented.

-UoPeople.edu acceptance rate: 100%
+UoPeople.edu acceptance rate: 100% or more

-Many people from Africa and Asia send a fake high school diploma and get "admitted", as long as they start paying: the first fee is $60, which is actually a lot of money in several developing countries, and the following ones are $120 each.
+Many people from Africa and Asia send a fake high school diploma and get admitted, as long as they start paying: the first fee is $60, which is actually a lot of money in several developing countries, and the following ones are $120 each.
 University of the People claims this is not tuition but "administrative fees" — or occasionally "assessment fees" even if there is nothing to assess.
 Besides, you don't even have to understand English.
 It goes without saying that you can send a fake diploma from any country, as long as it has a nice fake stamp with a fake signature on it.
 This is why the title of this section is "100% or more": not only does UoPeople accept paying students having some kind of high school diploma, but it also accept paying students without a real high school diploma, thus exceeding the 100% threshold.

-The education revolution by eliminating professors and other "useless old stuff"
+The education revolution by eliminating professors and other useless old stuff

 Just like any diploma mill, University of the People has no professors, no real instructors, no video courses and no original study material.
 The most frequently recommended sources are Wikipedia pages that may contain mistakes, or PDF files downloaded from various colleges' websites without asking permission from the authors and/or the owners.
 Those PDF files could also have mistakes or even be technically corrupt, but UoPeople doesn't care.

-Anyway, this alleged "study material" is irrelevant for the purpose of the final exam, which is a childproof online multiple choice test.
-The "test" has the same questions as the weekly quizzes, which you can learn by heart and take infinitely — by clicking at random too — until you get the best score.
+Anyway, this alleged study material is irrelevant for the purpose of the final exam, which is a childproof online multiple choice test.
+The test has the same questions as the weekly quizzes, which you can learn by heart and take infinitely — by clicking at random too — until you get the best score.

 Fake names of professors